-The school believes that every employee has the right to work in a safe environment without the fear of discrimination, harassment or abuse.
+- 3.5 The school believes that every employee has the right to work in a safe environment without the fear of discrimination, harassment or abuse.
 All employees must treat others with dignity and respect and should value the contribution that others can make.
 They should not discriminate unlawfully or inappropriately against any person and must always act in a professional and courteous manner.
-Employees should strive to maintain positive relations with all parties and must not act in a way which could be perceived as bullying.

-Employees should recognise and respect the work demands of, and contributions made by, others within the workplace.
+Employees should strive to maintain positive relations with all parties and must not act in a way which could be perceived as bullying. - 3.6 Employees should recognise and respect the work demands of, and contributions made by, others within the workplace.
 This respect can be demonstrated by completing tasks to agreed deadlines, attending calendared meetings promptly and communicating effectively with others.
-Employees are expected to take direction and leadership from senior staff within the school.

-The school aims to ensure that everyone who comes into contact with it is treated in line with the provisions of the Equality Act 2010, and not in any way disadvantaged by factors which could prevent the implementation of fair policies and operations.
+Employees are expected to take direction and leadership from senior staff within the school. - 3.7 The school aims to ensure that everyone who comes into contact with it is treated in line with the provisions of the Equality Act 2010, and not in any way disadvantaged by factors which could prevent the implementation of fair policies and operations. - 3.8 The school will take all appropriate and relevant actions to ensure that its employees are not subject to harassment, including sexual harassment, during the course of their employment.
+The school takes a zero tolerance approach to aggressive and violent behaviour towards its staff and, in serious cases, the Headteacher may ban an individual or individuals from the school site. - 3.9 Employees are responsible for ensuring that they behave in a manner which is professional at all times, that they have read and understood their obligations to treat everybody with respect, and that they understand what it means to harass another individual.
+This includes reading, understanding, and taking appropriate action in line with the school's Anti Sexual Harassment policy.

-This is in line with the EYFS statutory guidance (3.20) which states that providers must follow their legal responsibilities under the Equality Act 2010 including the fair and equal treatment of practitioners regardless of age, disability, gender reassignment, marriage and civil partnership, pregnancy and maternity, race, religion or belief, sex and sexual orientation.

-The school takes a zero-tolerance approach to aggressive and violent behaviour towards its staff and, where appropriate, the Headteacher may ban an individual or individuals from the school site.

-Safeguarding and Promoting the Welfare of Children
+4. Safeguarding and Promoting the Welfare of Children

-Safeguarding and promoting the welfare of children is defined as:

-- Protecting children from maltreatment - Preventing impairment of children's mental and physical health or development - Ensuring that children grow up in circumstances consistent with the provision of safe and effective care, and - Acting to enable all children to have the best outcomes
+- 4.1 Safeguarding and promoting the welfare of children is defined as: - Protecting children from maltreatment - Preventing impairment of children's mental and physical health or development - Ensuring that children grow up in circumstances consistent with the provision of safe and effective care, and - Taking action to enable all children to have the best outcomes